Virginia Medical Malpractice Attorney

 Call MichieHamlett to Review Your Virginia Medical Malpractice Claim

-If you believe that you or a family member has been the victim of medical malpractice in a Virginia hospital or clinic, call MichieHamlett at 434-951-7200 or 800-451-1288 for a free confidential consultation.
+If you believe that you or a family member has been the victim of medical malpractice in a Virginia hospital or clinic, call MichieHamlett at 434-951-7200 for a free confidential consultation.
 We’ll work to find out what went wrong and hold responsible parties accountable to you.